dustinpfister/blog_posts/_posts/threejs-cube-texture.md

     ());
 ```

-This results in a scene where I have the cube texture as the background, and I am also using it as a means of cheep reflection with respect to the sphere.
+This results in a scene where I have the cube texture as the background, and I am also using it as a means of reflection with respect to the sphere.
 In order to get the full effect of what is going on I should add some [orbit controls](/2018/04/13/threejs-orbit-controls/), or failing that do something to move the camera around.
 However I just wanted to have a basic getting started type example with this sort of thing, so I do not want to do anything that further complicate this.

 ## 2 - Creating a Cube Texture with canvas elements